Akshatha1409/Cybersecurity-Policies-/README.md

 # Cybersecurity-Policies-
-Project - Writing policies for an imaginary organization
+Project - Writing policies and standards for an imaginary organization